johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   *on top* of our manually set 3.0-4.0&times; PAL scaling.
 That's good news because we don't need to keep switching between the PAL and NTSC scaling presets when playing different games.
-This method requires the NTSC monitor driver to be installed --- just drag the NTSC icon from the `Monitors` directory on the **Storage** Workbench installer disk to ``Devs/Monitors`` on your system drive, reboot, and Bob's your uncle!
+This method requires the NTSC monitor driver to be installed---just drag the NTSC icon from the `Monitors` directory on the **Storage** Workbench installer disk to ``Devs/Monitors`` on your system drive, reboot, and Bob's your uncle!